 1) Why is this research being done?

-Your doctors have found, or suspect, that you have a lung disease called COVID-19.
-This condition is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
-About 19 out of 20 patients who get coronavirus get better without coming to hospital.
+Your doctors have found that you have a lung disease called COVID-19 and/or influenza pneumonia (“flu”).
+COVID-19 is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
+Influenza pneumonia is caused by a flu virus different to COVID-19.
+About 19 out of 20 patients who get these viruses get better without coming to hospital.
 Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation before they do so.
 However, a few percent do not get better.

-This trial showed that low doses of dexamethasone (a type of steroid) reduces the risk of dying for some patients hospitalised with COVID-19.
-There are several others which may turn out to be helpful (or possibly harmful) when added to the usual standard of care.
-This study aims to find out whether any of these additional treatments are of any help.
+This trial has already shown that low doses of a type of steroid, dexamethasone and other treatments reduce the risk of dying for some patients hospitalised with COVID-19.
+There are several other treatments which may turn out to be helpful (or possibly harmful) when added to the usual standard of care for either COVID-19 or influenza pneumonia.
+This study aims to find out whether any of these additional treatments are helpful.

 2) What is the purpose of this study?

-This study aims to compare several different treatments that may be useful for patients with COVID-19.
+This study aims to compare several different treatments that may be useful for patients with COVID-19 and/or influenza pneumonia.
 These treatments have been recommended for testing by the expert panel that advises the Chief Medical Officer in England.
-Although these treatments show promise, nobody knows if any of them will turn out to be more effective in helping patients recover than the usual standard of care at your hospital (which all patients will receive).
+Although these treatments show promise, nobody knows if any of them will help patients recover more effectively than the usual standard of care all patients at your hospital will receive.

-The treatments, which may be given in addition to the usual care at your hospital, include Baricitinib (in UK only), a treatment for rheumatoid arthritis), high dose dexamethasone (if you have low oxygen levels; outside UK only) or empagliflozin.
-At present, we don’t know whether any of these are effective in treating COVID-19.
-However, the side-effects are well-known from other uses and your doctor will be able to monitor you appropriately.
-At some sites we may also assess other treatments; further details are on the last page and your study team can tell you if this is relevant for you or not.
+The treatments for COVID-19, which may be given in addition to the usual care at your hospital, include a treatment for rheumatoid arthritis, called baricitinib (in UK and India only), a high dose steroid, dexamethasone (if you have low oxygen levels; outside UK only) or a treatment for diabetes or heart failure called empagliflozin.

+The treatments for influenza pneumonia, which may be given on top of your usual care, include two anti-viral treatments, oseltamivir and baloxavir and low-dose dexamethasone.
+At present, we don’t know whether any of these will work.
+However, the side-effects are already well-known from other uses and so your doctor will be able to monitor you appropriately.

 3) Who is doing the study?